sumerc/sumerc.github.io/content/posts/patterns-for-building-high-perf-observability-pipelines.md

 ![](/sandworm.png)

-As seen from the title, I’m a huge Dune fan.
+As seen from the title, I’m a huge _Dune_ fan.
 Much like [sandworms](https://en.wikipedia.org/wiki/Sandworm_(Dune)) lurking beneath the surface, ready to appear unexpectedly, the scale and complexity of observability data can be just as massive, unpredictable, and a little terrifying.

 > “But I do see a way.
 There is a narrow way through.”</br>
 > -- Paul Muad'Dib Atreides, Dune Part Two

-Sci-fi analogies aside, designing high-throughput observability data pipelines is a topic that fascinates me, with all the unique challenges it brings to database design and architecture.
-It’s a fascinating intersection of database design and architecture, packed with unique challenges.
+Sci-fi analogies aside, designing high-throughput observability data pipelines is a fascinating intersection of datastore design and architecture, packed with unique challenges.

 I’ve always wanted to explore, an ever-evolving topic as a whole.
 To keep pace, I plan to make additional parts to this topic.